-Meet Kate, the photographer and creative behind all things Crabapple Photography.
+Meet Kate, the photographer and creative behind Crabapple Photography

 Hi there!
 My name is Kate.
 Although now I’m more often referred to as the twins’ Mom.
-Those are my twin 5-year-old “lady babies” you see above with me and my husband (at age 3).
-They look sweet and generally are.
-But trust me, they can leave a room looking like the aftermath of a tornado in 5 seconds flat!
-The birth of my girls made me not only a better person, but a better photographer.
-We hoped and dreamed and ultimately struggled to have them for what seemed like years on end.
+Those are my twin seven-year-old “lady babies” you see above with me and my husband (they are age three in that photo).
+They look sweet, and generally are.
+But trust me, they can leave a room looking like the aftermath of a tornado in five seconds flat!
+We hoped and dreamed, and ultimately struggled to have them for what seemed like years on end.
 Now that they are here, the passing of time has been put under a microscope and magnified ten fold.

-In July of 2018 we moved home and studio to Andover, MA.
-We live close to downtown so my girls are able to walk to the library.
-And we can take advantage of all that downtown has to offer.
-The studio I’m in now has over 1,000 square feet (from less than 400!) and is located at 32 Andover St., Andover, MA 01810.
+In July of 2017 we moved our home and studio to Andover, MA.
+We live close to downtown so my girls are able to walk to the library and we can take advantage of all that downtown has to offer.
+The studio I’m in now has over 1,000 square feet (from less than 400!) and is located at 38 Andover St., Andover, MA 01810.

 Why the name Crabapple Photography?